memryx/ISCWestFaceRecognition/README.md

 # Realtime Face Recognition

 Realtime face recognition enabled by the MemryX MX3.
-Uses off the shelf models and libraries to impelment a fully end-to-end face recognition solution
+Uses off the shelf models and libraries to implement a fully end-to-end face recognition solution

 - Face detection based on `YoloV8`
 - Face recognition based on `FaceNet`